|Length:||19' 0 1/4''||5.8 M|

 |Ceiling:||15,000 ft||4,700 M|

-In the first year of the Great War, technological superiority in aircraft design and aviation associated equipment allowed Germany to sweep Allied aircraft from the skies in what became known as the Fokker Scourge.
+In the first year of the Great War, technological superiority in aircraft design and aviation associated equipment allowed the Imperial German Flying Corps to sweep Allied aircraft from the skies in what became known as the Fokker Scourge.
 Synchronized machine guns designed to fire through the propeller of the fastest and most maneuverable aircraft made French, Belgian and English pilots easy prey for the first generation of German Air Aces.
 Only the introduction of the single seat fighter the Nieuport 11, in January of 1916 brought German dominance to an end.